Showing posts with label granddaugher. Show all posts

 2010 February 27, Saturday, Hiking on TVA Trails

 Where my granddaughter and I began our hike.
-Before 911 there was a Visitor Center at TVA where visitors could come and see how our power system works.
+Before 9/11, there was a Visitor Center at TVA where visitors could see how our power system works.
 Most of the information is now located at Muscle Shoals Town Hall.

 Birding Site 6

 The first thing we saw was the TVA Dam and the cascading waterfall.
-The path was still coved with fallen leaves and most of the trees bare.
-The best time to hike is in the fall or winter because of snakes.
+The path was still covered with fallen leaves, and most of the trees were bare.
+The best time to hike is in the fall or winter, since snakes are more active in the summer.

 Walking to the Rock Pile